afronski/presentations/done/zeromq-in-nodejs@berlinjs/slides.md

 - **Operations** - Dealing with *TCP* - Corner cases are *expensive*.
   - *It all depends on your requirements*.

-- **Designing** - *TODO*: Different approach, different thinking, different abstractions.

-- **Distributed Systems** - *TODO*: Different techniques, different advantages and different problems.

 ???

+- Distributed systems are bringing unusual problems to the table.
+  - Deal with it.
+- Dealing with *ZeroMQ* enforces you to learn new set of abstractions and use different mindset, than usual one.
+  - It may look hard at the beginning, but examples, guides and RFCs are really helpful.
-- Major challenge that you will face with *TCP-based* services is that it is not *PaaS* friendly.
+- Major challenge that you will face with *TCP-based* services is that it is not a *PaaS* friendly.
   - You can workaround this by using *VPS*, *IaaS* or providing additional addons to your favorite *PaaS*.
   - Still, it is an additional operational and implementation cost.
-- You need to deal with different problems than usual infrastructure - operation cost will be higher.
+- You need to deal with different problems than usual in terms of infrastructure - operation cost will be higher.
   - Especially at the beginning.
+  - *ZeroMQ* reduces that significantly - still, some knowledge is required and it can save you hours of debugging.
 - Corner cases related with *TCP* are much harder to track and often they are very expensive to fix.
   - Everything depends on your requirements and *SLA*.